Mohamedasheem/Attenuation-Measurement-2.5-GB-10-GB/README.md

 ## DESCRIPTION:
 Attenuation measurement at 2.5 Gbps and 10 Gbps evaluates the optical power loss in a fiber due to absorption, scattering, and connection losses.
 This measured attenuation determines the attenuation-limited fiber length, which is the maximum distance the signal can travel while still maintaining sufficient power at the receiver for reliable communication.

+ ## Result:
+ Thus the Experiment was succesfully completed and output is verified

 ## Analysis and Report